-2. Information Collection and Sharing

-D. The expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual.
+Owned by the Veterans Health Administration (VHA) Homeless Programs - 2.
+Information Collection and Sharing - D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?